As the New Year unfolds, millions of men set goals to get a lean and fit body. But sadly, few are successful.

 While there is a lot of information in this article, you don’t need to complete each step perfectly in order to be successful.
 Just do your best with each step and move on to the next step.
 For example, if you don’t have a body fat caliper, or don’t know any ways to measure your body fat percentage, that’s fine.
 You can certainly still get lean & healthy without knowing your body fat percentage.
 Do what you can, order what you need, then move on.

-An important theme I tell everyone who completes my BuiltLean Program is to “Always Move Forward”.
+An important theme I tell everyone who completes BuiltLean® Transformation is to “always move forward”.
 We all have obstacles in our way and we all make mistakes, but it’s how we deal with adversity that determines our success.

-Always move forward and good luck with your weight loss journey!
+Always move forward and best of luck in 2019!